Denzil Kobbekaduwa: Commissions of inquiry

 Lalini Kobbekaduwa, the General Kobbekaduwa's widow, called for an international commission into the incident.
 This was not granted, but the Sri Lankan Government set up their own commission to investigate.
 President Premadasa appointed a one man commission comprising Justice Ameer Ismail.
-Additional Solicitor General Upawansa Yapa was latter appointed to assist.
+Additional Solicitor General Upawansa Yapa was later appointed to assist.
 Following her election to office, President Chandrika Kumaratunga, appointed a Presidential Commission of Inquiry, made up of Tissa Dias Bandaranayake (Chair), Justice D. P. S. Gunasekera and Gamini Ameratunga, High Court Judge.
 Tissa Dias Bandaranayake was a close relative of the president.
 A witness, Rohini Hathurusinghe gave evidence that Major General Vijaya Wimalaratne and Major General Ananda Weerasekara conspired to kill Kobbekaduwa with a bomb planted in his jeep, which caused a major national scandal.
 A report from the Criminal Investigation Department found Hathurusinghe's evidence could not be corroborated, yet Bandaranayake allowed her testimony.
 Justice Gunasekera and Ameratunga resigned from the commission.
 Televised, the commissioned became a media sensation and a statue of Wimalaratne was destroyed by a mob.
 Hathurusinghe changed her story and accused the Chairmen of the commission of getting her to falsely accuse the army officers.
 Although the validity of Hathurusinghe's evidence was questioned, the Presidential Commission speculated that then President Ranasinghe Premadasa, as well as members of the Sri Lankan Army such as Major W A N M Weerasinghe, were "directly responsible" for his death.
 The Asia Times commented that "a second and last Presidential Commission came up with highly speculative conclusions."